-Depending on class size, 1/3 rd of the class will present during lectures 9, 10 and 11, the order will be randomly chosen.
-There is a section in the "handouts" on BlackBoard with some Elevator Pitch articles - we highly recommend that you read them.
+Depending on class size, one third of the class will present during lectures 10, 11 and even 12, the order will be randomly chosen.
+There is a section in the "handouts" on QUERCUS with some Elevator Pitch articles - we highly recommend that you read them.